Division of Israel

 Because of their disobedience, the Northern Kingdom lost God’s protection over them and they were conquered by Assyria in 721 B.C.
 Most of the inhabitant of Israel were taken into captivity.
-Israel as a full nation never again came into existence.
+The Northern kingdom (Israel) never again came into existence.

 The Southern Kingdom was called Judah.
 It consisted of the tribes of Judah and Benjamin.
 Jerusalem, where the temple was located, was the capital of Judah.
 Although most of its rulers were wicked, a few were obedient to God.
 But with time even Judah became rebellious and lost its favor and protection of God.
 And they too were conquered by Babylon in 606 B.C.